-Rather than cite any decisional or statutory authority for its contention that the PR-OS designation is either non-existent, meaningless, or unenforceable, the Developer contends that the Badlands were designated "M" or "MED" in the City's 1981 General Plan, meaning "medium density housing," and that that designation applies today.
-The Developer presented no evidence that City's General Plan contained an "M" or "MED" land use designation in 1981.
-Regardless, the City Council adopted a series of ordinances beginning in 1992 designating the Badlands PR-OS in the General Plan that supersede any prior General Plan designation.
+12 Rather than cite any decisional or statutory authority for its contention that the PR-OS 13 designation is either non-existent, meaningless, or unenforceable, the Developer contends that the 14 Badlands were designated "M" or "MED" in the City's 1981 General Plan, meaning "medium density 15 housing," and that designation applies today.
+The Developer presented no evidence that City's 16 General Plan contained an "M" or "MED" land use designation in 1981.
+Regardless, the City Council adopted a series of ordinances beginning in 1992 designating the Badlands PR-OS in the General Plan 17 18 that supersede any prior General Plan designation.
 Exs.
 I, K, M, N, O, P, Q; see also Ex.
-QQQQ at 2376-39 (declaration of Community Development Director explaining that "M" or "MED" did not exist in 1981 General Plan, and even if they did, they would be superseded by ordinances designating Badlands PR-OS since 1992).
+QQQQ at 2376-39 (declaration of Community Development Director explaining that "M" or "MED" did not 19 exist in 1981 General Plan, and even if they did, they would be superseded by ordinances designating 20Badlands PR-OS since 1992).
+21 f.
+The notation on the official General Plan maps does not undermine the validity of the maps

-f.
-The notation on the official General Plan maps does not undermine the validity of the maps of the City . . . this map is for reference only."
+The Developer selectively quotes from a notation on the lower right corner of the General Plan maps stating that the map "is for reference only," arguing that the map is somehow not the City's General Plan map.18 The full notation reads "GIS maps are normally produced only to meet the needs of the City . . . this map is for reference only."
 See Exs.
-N, O, P, Q. This notation serves to notify the public that the City's General Plan maps are constantly changing as the City amends the map, either by the City Council's changing the designation of areas in the City or by approving development applications where the City Council amends the map.
-The changes are concurrently incorporated in a digital version of the map on the City's website at https://files.lasvegasnevada.gov/map/Citywide-General-Plan.pdf.
-Accordingly, once a map is approved by ordinance and printed, it is only accurate on the date it is printed.
-The City thus avoids misleading the public that General Plan designations in printed General Plan maps are static, hence the warning.
-By no means does the notation mean that the map is not the legally binding General Plan map of the City.
-All General Plan maps of the City's Southwest Sector submitted to the Court from 1992 through 2018 bear the City's official seal, date adopted, date printed, the number of the City Council ordinance that approved the map, and other identifying information proving that the maps are authentic and are judicially noticeable.
-The maps uniformly show the Badlands as PR-OS, including the current map that can be accessed at the link above, which clearly shows the Badlands designated PR-OS as it has been for more than 22 years.
+N, O, P, Q. This notation serves to notify the 1 public that the City's General Plan maps are constantly changing as the City amends the map, either 2 3 by the City Council's changing the designation of areas in the City or by approving development applications where the City Council amends the map.
+The changes are concurrently incorporated in a 4 5 digital version of the map on the City's website at https://files.lasvegasnevada.gov/map/Citywide-General-Plan.pdf.
+Accordingly, once a map is approved by ordinance and printed, it is only accurate 6 on the date it is printed.
+The City thus avoids misleading the public that General Plan designations in 7 8 printed General Plan maps are static, hence the warning.
+By no means does the notation mean that the 9 map is not the legally binding General Plan map of the City.
+All General Plan maps of the City's 10Southwest Sector submitted to the Court from 1992 through 2018 bear the City's official seal, date adopted, date printed, the number of the City Council ordinance that approved the map, and other 11 identifying information proving that the maps are authentic and are judicially noticeable.
+The maps 12 13 uniformly show the Badlands as PR-OS, including the current map that can be accessed at the link 14 above, which clearly shows the Badlands designated PR-OS as it has been for more than 22 years.
 See Exs.
-I, L, M, N, O, P, Q. The PR-OS designation of the Badlands on the official maps the City submitted to the Court is binding law.
+I, L, M, N, O, P, Q. The PR-OS designation of the Badlands on the official maps the City 15 submitted to the Court is binding law.
+16 g.
+The Developer cannot shift the burden to the City to show that the ordinances adopting and readopting the PR-OS designation complied with proper procedures